r-lib/tidyselect/tests/testthat/_snaps/helpers-misc.md

       last_col(1:2, letters[1:3])
     Condition
       Error in `last_col()`:
-      ! `offset` must be a single integer, not an integer vector.
+      ! `offset` must be a whole number, not an integer vector.